 From then on I was hooked.
 Little did I know I was about to begin a journey where I would never be able to look at things in the same fashion I always had.
 As one fellow researcher's blog post states...innocence lost.

 The very next weekend I planned on heading back to the park and start looking around.
 While hiking several nature trails I found the trail head to a horse trail.
 This was to be my starting point.

-For the next few hours I hiked up and down this trail snapping pictures over my shoulder and “talking” to the woods.
-I have a Primos Hoot-Flute turkey call that I always take with me in the woods.
-It's basicly a barred owl call.
+For the next few hours I hiked up and down this trail snapping pictures over my shoulder and "talking" to the woods.
+I have a barred owl call that I always take with me into the woods.
 I would stop every so often and hoot a few times then listen.
 Most of the day was spent on this horse trail hooting, snapping pictures and listening.

 After heading home I started reviewing my pictures.
 Slowly zooming into each one looking at each tree and examining each with a fine tooth comb.
 Out of nearly 200 pictures, one completely blew my mind.
 While hiking up a small hill on my way out of the woods I took a few photos over my shoulder.
-One of those photos shows a large black creature leaning around the side of a tree.
-It appears it is watching me walk up the hill.
-It was approximately 100 yards downhill from me and using a large tree in between us to hide itself.
-It had a cone shaped head that featured no neck.
-Very large muscular shoulders (similar to a football player) and a white or gray face.
-You can even see what appears to be a parted hair line on top of its head.
+One of the photos seemed to show a large black creature watching me from behind the upright limb of a fallen tree.
+It appeared to be watching me walk up the hill.
+It was approximately 50-75 yards downhill from me and using a large tree in between us to hide itself.
+It had a cone shaped head that featured no neck, very large muscular shoulders (similar to a football player) and dark deep set eyes.
+It’s hand seemed to be grasped around the limb it was hiding behind.

-Original horse trail picture with possible Bigfoot on left circled in yellow.
+Original horse trail picture with possible Bigfoot on far left circled in yellow.

 Zoomed and enhanced shots

 Comparison picture I took the very next day... subject is gone.